 For full administration services, time frames largely depend on the complexity of the estate and/or whether an IHT400 full inheritance tax account is required to be lodged with HMRC.
-As an indication only, where no IHT is payable, we have included some time frames to give you an indication of the length of time it can take to undertake probate.
+As an indication only, where no IHT is payable, we would expect to administer a estate in 6-12 months.
 Certain elements are dependent on 3rd parties and so we have been cautious with the estimates given.

 If a property is being sold as part of the administration, the estate administration cannot be completed until the property has sold which is entirely dependent upon the property market.

-It may be possible to consider making interim payments to beneficiaries during this period once accounts have been closed dependant on the value of the estate.
+It may be possible to consider making interim payments to beneficiaries during this period once accounts have been closed dependent on the value of the estate.

-Alex Spurr TEP – For experience and qualifications, please see our team pages.
+Alex Spurr TEP – Solicitor – For experience and qualifications, please see our team pages.

-Louise Simpson – For experience and qualifications, please see our team pages.
+Louise Simpson – Legal Executive – For experience and qualifications, please see our team pages.